aWilson41/SPH-Fluid-Simulation/README.md

 Build with CMake using the provided CMakeLists.txt.

-This also includes my own graphics abstraction GLEngine as a submodule.
-See Constants.h for parameters and controls of the simulation.

-Controls:
+Controls (see Constants.h for parameters & more options):

 * Left Click: Rotate View
 * Right Click: Interact with simulation